Building & Modernizing Schools

 School Maintenance & Renewal

-Each year the Province announces funding levels under its Maintenance & Renewal Programs made available to the CBE for the primary purpose of investing in the repair and replacement of major facility components.
+Each year, the provincial government announces funding levels under its Maintenance & Renewal Programs for the purpose of investing in the repair and replacement of major facility components.

 The provincial

-School Capital Manual outlines that school jurisdictions must utilize Maintenance & Renewal funding to:
+School Capital Manual outlines that school jurisdictions must use Maintenance & Renewal funding to:

 - ensure school facilities meet all regulatory requirements, particularly as they pertain to providing a safe and healthy learning environment;